Types of MRI Machines – MRI Manufacturers, Teslas, and Models

 Some systems are great at maintaining the low temperature, allowing very little or no helium to boil off.
 Hence their name, zero boil-off MRIs.
 They are also called 4K systems as they maintain the temperature of 4 Kelvin, which ensures that helium remains in its liquid state, rather than turning into gas and dissipating.

 As we mentioned, helium affects the ongoing costs of an MRI.
 It can get expensive.
-The price of liquid helium ranges from 25 to 40 euros per litre.
-It varies depending on the overall demand in the market and based on your location.
+Its price varies depending on the overall demand in the market and based on your location.
 In addition, the price is also dependent on the quantity you buy.

 If you own zero boil-off helium magnets like the Siemens Magnetom Avanto or Toshiba Vantage, you do not have to worry too much about the rising price of helium.
 A zero boil-off MRI system will not require helium for the next 10 years under optimal working conditions.
 On the other hand, MRI that gradually boil off helium will require refill every 11 to 18 months depending on the system.

 But how much liquid helium does an MRI scanner boil off?

 As mentioned above, zero boil-off MRI systems will not require refill, the helium loss occurs at very low rate during service and exchange of the cold head.